redhat-developer/vscode-server-connector/README.md

 When a user attempts to launch his server, we will first check the override boolean value to see if we are overriding.
 If the user is overriding (right-click your server -> Edit Server -> set "args.override.boolean": "true" ), we will generate the vm args and program args at that time and set them in the server object.

-At this point the user will be able to see two other properties in the server editor: "vm.args.override.string" and "program.args.override.string".
+At this point the user will be able to see two other properties in the server editor: "args.vm.override.string" and "args.program.override.string".

 Now, if the user wishes to change these flags, he can simply change the override.boolean value to true, and make whatever changes he requires to the program or vm arguments.

 If "args.override.boolean" is set to false, the server will attempt to auto-generate the launch arguments as it normally does when launched.